tuokaikyle/1000-fake-users/README.md

 # 1000-fake-person

 Need to create testing users for your project?
-Put these 1000 or even more fake users into it!
+Put these 1000 or even more fake users into it.
 You can easily add or modify the attributes.
-Faker.js under the hood.
+Uses Faker.js.
-Use customized weights and normal distribution algorithm to generate realistic data!
+Use weighted values and normal distribution algorithm to generate realistic data.

 ## How to run